DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 over-emphasizing and over-coding of the infinite and the possible, up to the point that is has lost its footing in necessity.
-This happens, for example, with a type of thinking in which the algorithmic technologies of advanced capitalism are mystified, depoliticized, and imagined as having infinite powers.
+This happens, for example, with a type of thinking in which the algorithmic technologies of advanced capitalism are mystified, depoliticized, or imagined as having infinite and god-like powers.

 The starting point for the development of the concept of algorithmic anxiety is the suggestion that anxiety about algorithms lacks grounding